VirginiaLenk1/VirginiaLenk1/README.md

 While Python is my main coding companion, I also dabble in C++, stilts (java based), and ADQL.
 When I’m not busy with University assignments or on the field playing Volleyball, I'm probably researching Active Galactic Nuclei (AGNs).

-From April to September 2024 I completed an internship at the European Space Astronomy Centre (ESAC) filtering known AGNs from observations in the JWST archive. ⚫️👾
+From April to September 2024 I completed an internship at the European Space Astronomy Centre (ESAC) creating a catalogue of known AGNs from observations in the JWST archive.
+The Catalogue is currently in prep., but once released will be available on this page!